lean-mind/huella-positiva/frontend/README_en.md

 ## How to run the project

 The back-end needs to be running for requests and forms to work as expected.
 This is an optional step.

-### How to run the back-end application

-Updated instructions on how to run the back-end can be found in [the back-end's own repository](https://github.com/ayudadigital/huelladigital-backend).
+More information in [Backend documentation](../backend/README.md)

 ### How to run the front-end application